Science students in lab wearing goggles

 Entry Points:

-- January (two-term pathway)
+• January and March (two-term pathway)

 * The three-term option is available for progression to all degree aims.
 The two-term programme is only available for students aiming for progression to selected Psychology and Engineering degrees - see notes below for which degrees are not available from the two-term option.